 In 2017, she was interviewed by Coronation Street actress Cherylee Houston for a Radio 4 programme called ‘The Agony and the Ecstasy’, talking about chronic pain, creativity and her bipolar condition.
 She was also interviewed by Clare Balding for Radio 2, talking about her music, mental health and Buddhist faith.

 In October 2017, Emily performed at the World Congress of Psychiatry in Berlin before heading to Australia in December to spend time with family and to start recording her next album.

 In 2018 she performed more gigs for Cambridgeshire & Peterborough NHS Foundation Trust at mental health hospitals in Cambridge and did a 6-month UK tour with Christian.
-In October, the International Society For Bipolar Disorder announced that she had won the 2019 Mogens Schou Award For Public Service and Advocacy.
+In October, the US-based International Society For Bipolar Disorders announced that she had won the 2019 Mogens Schou Award For Public Service and Advocacy.